-This article is split into three parts to improve readability – this is the first segment of the series.
+This topic is split into a nine-part series to improve readability – this is the first installment in the series.

 For the most part, metrics are a component of observability solutions.
 Metrics are values derived from counts or measurements that are calculated or aggregated over a period of time.
 Metrics can originate from a variety of sources, including infrastructure, hosts, services, cloud platforms, and IoT devices.

 Splunk metrics indexes were introduced in the October 2017 Splunk Enterprise version 7.0 release as an alternative to using the ‘events’ index type to store time series numeric data.

 Using metrics indexes in Splunk offers a significant boost in performance when storing and retrieving numerical data.
 Splunk metrics indexes use a highly structured format to handle the higher volume and lower latency demands associated with most metrics data, and storing data in metrics indexes provides faster search performance and less index storage requirements as compared to saving the same data in events indexes.

 You will see the term MTS (metric time series) used in discussions of metrics.
 An MTS is a collection of data points that have the same metric – such as CPU utilization – and the same set of dimensions, such as location and hostname.
 A series of measurements of CPU utilization for a given host over time is a Metric Time Series.

 My simple definition and mental model of metrics indexes, based on a foundational understanding of events indexes, is that metrics indexes are designed to store numeric measurements in a highly efficient manner, and consist of events that contain just the four standard Splunk index fields: _time, source, sourcetype, and host, along with numeric measurements that are stored with a metric_name, and ‘dimension’s which are string fields that can be used for filtering and grouping the data sets.